Inductive Meta-path Learning for Schema-complex Heterogeneous Information Networks: Further Training Settings

 \section{Further Training Settings}

 We conduct experiments on a desktop computer with a 10-core CPU, a 32GB memory and a 12GB RTX-2080Ti GPU.
+The schema-level embeddings are randomly initialized.
 We use sparse matrix to compute coverage and confidence for all necessary meta-paths during training.
 The calculated numerical values for the explored meta-paths are stored in memory during training to reduce unnecessary computation.
-See Table \ref{table_hyperparamenters} for hyper-parameters.
+See Table~\ref{table_hyperparamenters} for hyper-parameters.